JonathanSaudhof/PlantIt/README.md

 Go and PlantIt!

 ```
-1. Grap some seeds
+1. You already know what to produce!
+Now, grab some seeds!
-2. Go to the field and plant it?
+2. Go to the field and plant them!
-3. When ready you can cook the fruits / vegetables and the either
+3. When they are ready you can take the fruits / vegetables and  either
-   cook it on the stove or combine it in the mixer.
+   cook them on the stove or combine them in the mixer.
 4. At the end you need to deliver your product to the conveyor to get your points.
 ```